hanqicode/PerkTreeForMyself/MachineLearning/CourseraAndrewNg/Week1/2_ParameterLearning.md

 ```

 - α: learning rate.
 It controls how aggressive we make a step each round;
 - D: derivation.
+It is the slope of the point;
-- We need to update a and b simultaneously in each round;
+- We need to update `a` and `b` simultaneously in each round;

+## Gradient Descent Intuition
+For `α`(learning rate):
+- If `α` is too small, gradient descent can be slow.
+- If `α` is too large, gradient descent can overshooot the minimum.
+It may fail to converge, or even diverge.

+If `a` is at local optima value, then new `a` value will remain; Because its slope is 0;

+Gradient descent can converge to a local minimum, even with the learning rate `α` fixed.

+As we approach a local mininum, gradient descentwill automatically take smaller steps because **the slope will become smaller**.
+So, no need to decrease `α` over time.